 Fatherhood today is in crisis.
 Fathers have gone missing, or have become their children’s playmates, and the symbolic authority of the father has lost its power.
-For many, the decline of the traditional pater familias is no bad thing – his time has passed.
-But what remains of the father today in the wake of this decline, and what should the relation between children and parents now be?
+What remains of the father today in the wake of this decline, and what should the relation between children and parents now be?

-This fresh and insightful account of the changing relations between parents and children in the era of the decline of the father will be of great interest to a wide general readership, as well as to students and scholars of gender studies, psychoanalysis, psychology and sociology.
+This fresh and insightful account of the changing relations between parents and children in the era of the decline of the father will be of great interest to a wide general readership.